 Potentially, what CAN a software developer do?

 If you’re a coder, and if you open your potential, there’s so much more you can do.
-Trust me, this list is endless!
+Trust me.
+This list is endless!
 Coders write the lines necessary for the tech inside many of the cars we drive.
 They write code that enables the design of autonomous driving to become a reality.
 Their expertise creates the code that is behind Artificial Intelligence.
 It’s their insights that produce the lines of code that help build the capabilities of the medical equipment.
-It’s lines of code that enables us to be entertained in new and exciting ways.
+It’s lines of code that enable us to be entertained in new and exciting ways.

 IoT?
 Internet of Things.